Leave the time consuming arrangements in our hands

 Outside of work they are committed to their community supporting Rotary, community activities, enjoying family, grandchildren and enjoy trekking the tramping trails of New Zealand.

-Lloyd was raised in Nelson with two brothers and three sisters He moved the Kapiti coast during his collage years and now lives here with his wife and has a daughter and a son who have both left home.
+Lloyd was raised in Nelson with two brothers and three sisters He moved to the Kapiti coast during his college years and now lives here with his wife and has a daughter and a son who have both left home.

 He enjoys music and tramping in the great outdoors with his dog and has conquered several of New Zealand’s great works.
 He also owns a small sound equipment hire company.